 This license allows for redistribution, commercial and non-commercial, as long as it is passed along unchanged and in whole, with credit to the collaborative partners.

-In March Understanding Family Mediation2014, the Ministry of Justice contacted Liz Stokoe and Paul Gadd to discuss the possibility of collaborating to create a single video.
+2014, the Ministry of Justice contacted Liz Stokoe and Paul Gadd to discuss the possibility of collaborating to create a single video.
 This initially involved providing updates to the script from their original ‘birds’ style Prezi video.
 After a number of weeks, the MoJ decided to adopt our character style video and backing music with a new script.
 After two months of development the final version was released on the 28th May 2014, along with revised family mediation leaflets and posters using branding images from the video.